adil-aspose/YAML-To-Markdown/README.md

 # YAML-To-Markdown Assignment

 Write a custom javascript component that parses YAML files and produces Markdown (MD) files.
-Also make a document to explain your implementation.
+Also write a document to explain your implementation.

 ## YAML